Gnomon: In computer graphics

 A three-dimensional gnomon is commonly used in CAD and computer graphics as an aid to positioning objects in the virtual world.
 By convention, the x-axis direction is colored red, the y-axis green and the z-axis blue.
-NASA astronauts used a gnomon as a photographic tool to indicate local vertical and to display a color chart when they were working on the Moon's surface.

 In popular culture

-The Gnomon of Saint-Sulpice inside the church of Saint Sulpice in Paris, France, built to assist in determining the date of Easter, was fictionalized as a "Rose Line" in the novel The Da Vinci Code.
+The Gnomon of Saint-Sulpice inside the Parisian church, Église Saint-Sulpice, built to assist in determining the date of Easter, was fictionalized as a "Rose Line" in the novel The Da Vinci Code.